 Denial of service attack

 A Denial of Service (DoS) attack is an attack on the availability and performance of a service or set of services.
-In a DoS attack, the attacker attempts to prevent legitimate users from making use of the service.
+In a DoS attack, the attacker attempts to prevent legitimate use of the service.
 A DoS attack is easy to mount and can cause considerable harm by preventing legitimate interactions in a SOA ecosystem, or by slowing them down enough, the attacker may be able to simultaneously prevent legitimate access to a service and to attack the service by another means.
 One of the features of a DoS attack is that it does not require valid interactions to be effective: responding to invalid messages also takes resources and that may be sufficient to cripple the target.
 A variation of the DoS attack is the Distributed Denial of Service (DDoS) attack, where an attacker uses multiple agents to the attack the target.

 Replay attack